rkwright/Hello-TS-Chrome/README.md

 # HelloTS-Chrome
-As simple hello world demo of using Typescript with Chrome and vsedge.
+As simple hello world demo of using Typescript with Chrome and vscode